 In most cases if you disagree with the Review Division’s decision, you can appeal to the Workers’ Compensation Appeal Tribunal which is an external appeal tribunal.
 A notice of appeal must be submitted to “WCAT” within 30 days after a Review Division decision is made (i.e. the date on the letter).
 If you are late, then you will need to file a request for an extension of time.
-Over 50% of the requests for extensions of time are denied so it is imperative that you do not to miss this filing deadline.
+A significant proportion of extension of time requests are denied so it is imperative that you do not miss the filing deadline.

 WCAT has jurisdiction to hear appeals on most Review Division decisions, except for the following:

 - A decision to deny an extension of time to file a late request for review;

 - Prevention orders related to violations of the Workers Compensation Act and/or Occupational Health and Safety Regulations;